zeroc-ice/ice/cpp/BuildInstructionsWindows.md

 You do not need to build these packages yourself, as ZeroC supplies [Nuget][7] packages for all these third party dependencies.

-The Ice build system for Windows downloads and installs Nuget and these Nuget packages when you build Ice for C++.
+The Ice build system for Windows downloads and installs the Nuget command line executable and these Nuget packages when you build Ice for C++.
 The third-party packages are installed in the ``ice/cpp/msbuild/packages`` folder.

-## Building Ice
+## Building Ice for C++

 Open a command prompt for example, when using Visual Studio 2015, you have several alternatives: